MakerM0/MagiClick-esp32s3/README.md

 ## Guide

-1. Use the Flash Download Tool tool to burn the Combined .bin in the Firmware folder to the board
+1. Use the Flash Download Tool to burn the Combined .bin in the Firmware folder to the board
 2. After rebooting, Then copy the firmware_0826.uf2 file to a USB stick
 3. After rebooting, copy the contents of the softerware folder to the displayed USB stick